codeguy/Slim-Documentation-Old/13-logging/04-writers/page.md

         $app->getLog()->setWriter(new \MyLogWriter());
     });

-If you only need to redirect error output to a different resource handle, use the Slim applicaiton's default log writer;
+If you only need to redirect error output to a different resource handle, use the Slim application's default log writer;
 it writes log messages to a resource handle.
 All you need to do is set the **slim.errors** environment variable to a valid resource handle.